-Note: The amber LED signal threshold config is set to 50%.of normal signal strength.
+- The amber LED signal threshold configuration is set to 50%.of normal signal strength. - OM1200 series devices do not have a cloud LED, therefore, no LED indication is available for LSP or Lighthouse.

 For information on the setting of network and power alert thresholds, see: